Exclusive semileptonic $B_s\to K \ell \nu$ decays on the lattice: Phenomenological applications

 For $f_+$ the measured $1^-$ vector-meson with $M^+_{B^\ast(1^-)}=5.32471\gev$~\cite{ParticleDataGroup:2022pth} sits above the physical semileptonic region $0\le q^2\le q^2_{\rm max}$, but also below the $B\pi$ threshold.
 Specifically, $q^2_{\rm max}\le (M^+_{B^\ast(1^-)})^2\le t_\ast \to 23.73\gev^2\le 28.35\gev^2\le29.35\gev^2$ .
 We cancel this pole through the corresponding Blaschke factor $B_+(q^2)$ prior to expanding in $z$.
 For $f_0$ the theoretically predicted pole mass $M^0_{B^\ast(0^+)}=5.63\gev$~\cite{Bardeen:2003kt} sits above the $B\pi$ threshold and no pole needs to be cancelled.

 The following unitarity constraint applies:

 with $C$ the unit circle, $\theta_z \equiv \theta(\alpha_{B_sK}-|{\rm arg}[z]|)$ and $\alpha_{B_sK}={\rm arg}[z(t_+,t_\ast,t_0)]$.
 Since for the $\BstoKlnu$ transition the two-particle $B\pi$ production threshold lies below the $B_sK$ threshold, \emph{i.e.}~$t_\ast<t_+$, the unitarity constraint originally proposed by BGL~\cite{Boyd:1994tt} needs to be modified.
-This is similar to the situation discussed in Refs.~\cite{Berns:2018vpl, Blake:2022vfl}, but note the different notation in the latter paper.
+This is similar to the situation discussed in Refs.~\cite{Berns:2018vpl,Gubernari:2020eft, Gubernari:2022hxn,Blake:2022vfl}, but note some differences in notation in those papers, in particular our use of $t_\ast$ and $t_+$ for the locations of the $B\pi$ and $B_s K$ production thresholds, respectively.
 The step function $\theta_z$ achieves this by restricting the integration over the unit circle to the relevant arc.
 Let us now define the inner product

 on the arc $[-\alpha,+\alpha]$ of the unit circle.
 When the inner product is defined over the entire unit circle, $[-\pi,+\pi]$, the monomials $z^i$ are orthonormal, $\langle z^i|z^j\rangle_\pi=\delta_{ij}$.
 In that case the unitarity constraint Eq.~(\ref{eq:vanilla unitarity constraint}) becomes $\sum_i |a_{X,i}|^2 \leq 1$.
 With the restriction to the arc $[-\alpha_{B_sK},+\alpha_{B_sK}]$, the modified BGL unitarity constraint developed in~\cite{FittingPaper} is